-- USAR operations, tactics and safety considerations - Practical application of available technologies - Functional knowledge of hazards associated with disaster environments - Internal coordination of functional area: - o Ensure accountability, maintenance and repairs for tools and equipment - Provide for welfare, operations and the maintenance for assigned resources in the Base of Operations (BoO) - Coordinate transport for team and equipment - Financial delegation - Operational planning pertaining to logistics: - Control of the BoO and the tool and equipment cache - Supply/re-supply - Airport logistics with regards to cargo handling - Transportation of equipment and personnel to incident site - o Access to petroleum product and compressed gases and timber - o Completion of equipment manifest and declaration of hazardous goods - Information management: - Record keeping - o Report writing - Preparation of a post mission logistics report
+- Comprehensive knowledge of all USAR Team functions. - USAR operations, tactics and safety considerations. - Practical application of available technologies. - Functional knowledge of hazards associated with disaster environments. - Internal coordination of functional area: - o Ensure accountability, maintenance and repairs for tools and equipment. - Provide for welfare, operations and the maintenance for assigned resources in the BoO. - Coordinate transport for team and equipment. - Financial delegation. - Operational planning pertaining to logistics: - Control of the BoO and the tool and equipment cache. - Supply/re-supply. - Airport logistics with regards to cargo handling. - Transportation of equipment and personnel to incident site. - Access to petroleum product and compressed gases and timber. - Completion of equipment manifest and declaration of hazardous goods. - Information management: - Record keeping. - Report writing. - Preparation of a post mission logistics report.